“Roseanne” — A sort of Role Model

 [This article is for citizens, like myself, who were bothered by the hateful messages put out by Roseanne Barr.
-For citizens who tend to agree with Barr’s perspective – I will need to pitch this argument differently.
+For fellow citizens who tend to agree with Barr’s perspective – I will need to pitch this argument differently.
 I sense what you would find below as distasteful and coarse – or maybe just — stupid.]

 Take Christopher Columbus.
 He did some not so nice stuff.
-AND – Chris did some really good stuff; he had a talent for finding things — for which we are grateful.
+AND – Chris did some really good stuff.
+He had a talent for finding things — for which we are grateful.
 Adding it up – do we take Chris down from his pedestal in the middle of the circle on W. 57th Street?
 Or – do we use him as a negative role model?
-Initially, he was hoisted up there for the good stuff he did.
+Initially, he was hoisted up there for some good stuff he did.
 BUT now we see the complete Chris – a flawed person.
 A “mature” society MIGHT recognize Chris as a complex personality – honored for certain acts of bravery and insight — AND — at the same exact moment — vilified for his acts of violence.
 For in the wild dynamic of being human – Chris should be a negative role model – a guide to what is possible in various extremes.
 By contextualizing Chris within the broad range of human potentials, we might mature as individuals and as a society.
 Knocking him from his perch does nothing but create division.

 OK – now watch a re-run of “Roseanne” with widened eyes — and learn about yourself.